ibpdas/data-strategy-impact-dashboard/README.md

 The **Executive Decision Box** translates insights into simple leadership asks:

-- essential decisions
+- Essential decisions
-- trade offs and dependencies
+- Trade offs and dependencies
-- confidence levels
+- Confidence levels
-- now / next / later priorities
+- Now / next / later priorities

-In a federated system, this is crucial — value depends on decisions across many teams, not just the data function.
+In a federated system, this is crucial because value depends on decisions across many teams, not just the data function.

-It also **makes early change visible**, which is often what shifts mindsets, builds support and accelerates culture change.
+It also **makes early change visible**, which is often what shifts mindsets, builds support and accelerates change.

 ---